On this page:

 The Psy.D. program prepares students to be diversity-competent clinical psychologists for practice in health service psychology.
 Our diversity-anchored program integrates theory, empirical evidence, and practice by providing generalist training and opportunities for training in emphasis areas.
 The program adheres to the profession-wide competencies and discipline-specific knowledge as outlined by the standards of accreditation of the American Psychological Association (APA) through the lens of a practitioner training model.

-At the Wright State School of Professional Psychology, our Doctor of Psychology (Psy.D.) and doctoral internship programs have enjoyed the highest levels of accreditation bestowed by APA since 1982, the year of our first graduating class.
+At the Wright State School of Professional Psychology, our Doctor of Psychology (Psy.D.) program has enjoyed the highest levels of accreditation bestowed by APA since 1982, the year of our first graduating class.
 In 2020, the Psy.D. program was reaccredited for ten years.
-The Doctoral Internship Program received seven years' reaccreditation in 2016.

 American Psychological Association